 Beginning in 2011, Wesley Theological Seminary began a relationship with Pittsburgh Theological Seminary in Pennsylvania.
 Wesley offers its United Methodist Studies courses on location at PTS as part of this agreement.
 More information is available on the PTS website at www.pts.edu

 Beginning in 2011, Wesley Theological Seminary began a relationship with Union Presbyterian Seminary in Richmond, VA.
 Both UPSem and WTS have agreed to allow reciprocal admission to the other seminary’s student community by offering a range of courses not otherwise available to students.
 In addition, Wesley will offer its United Methodist Studies courses at Union for the benefit of UM students there.
 More information is available on the UPSem’s website at www.upsem.edu.

 For more information, please contact:

 Union Presbyterian Seminary

-All M.Div. students are required to take at least one elective course (of two or more credits) at a member institution of the Consortium.
+All M.Div. students are required to take at least one elective course (of two or more credits) at a member institution of the consortium.
 This course must be taught by a non-Wesley faculty member.
-All degree students at Wesley may take a course at one or more Consortium schools during the fall and spring semesters without additional charge beyond the regular WTS tuition rate.
-(Taking multiple Consortium courses in the same semester must be approved by the Dean.)
-For more information on WTC policies for Wesley students visit the Catalog.
+All degree students at Wesley may take a course at one or more consortium schools during the fall and spring semesters without additional charge beyond the regular Wesley tuition rate.
+(Taking multiple consortium courses in the same semester must be approved by the dean.)
+For more information on consortium policies for Wesley students visit the catalog.

 Wesley Theological Seminary |